Supermarine Southampton

 The Supermarine Southampton was a flying boat of the interwar period designed and produced by the British aircraft manufacturer Supermarine.
 It was one of the most successful flying boats of the era.

 The Southampton was derived from the experimental Supermarine Swan, and thus was developed at a relatively high pace.
-According to the aviation authors C. F. Andrews and E. B. Morgan, the design of the Southampton represented a new standard for maritime aircraft, and was a major accomplished for Supermarine's design team, headed by R. J. Mitchell.
-Demand for the type was such that Supermarine had to expand its production capacity to keep up.
+The design of the Southampton represented a new standard for maritime aircraft, and was a major accomplishment for Supermarine's design team, headed by R. J. Mitchell.
+Supermarine had to expand its production capacity to keep up with demand for the type.

-During August 1925, the Southampton entered service with the Royal Air Force (RAF), with whom the type gained a favourable reputation via a series of long-distance formation flights.
-Further customers emerged for the type, including the Imperial Japanese Navy, Argentine Naval Aviation, and Royal Danish Navy.
-Several were also adopted by civilian operators, such as Imperial Airways and Japan Air Transport.
-Amongst other feats, the Southampton facilitated an early ten-passenger cross-channel airline service between England and France.
+During August 1925, the Southampton entered service with the Royal Air Force.
+The aircraft had gained a favourable reputation as the result of a series of long-distance flights.
+Further customers emerged for the type, including the Imperial Japanese Navy, Argentine Naval Aviation, and the Royal Danish Navy.
+The aircraft were adopted by civilian operators, such as Imperial Airways and Japan Air Transport.
+Amongst other feats, the Southampton facilitated an early 10-passenger cross-channel airline service between England and France.

 Development

 Background

-The origins of the Southampton can be traced back to an earlier experimental aircraft, the Supermarine Swan, which made its maiden flight on 25 March 1924.
-Around the same time frame, British authorities were having a difficult time procuring effective large flying boats, having been disappointed by types such as the Felixstowe F.5; according to Andrews and Morgan, officials were close to giving up their ambitions.
-Having been impressed by the Swan's performance during trials held at RAF Felixstowe, the British Air Ministry generated Specification R.18/24 and promptly ordered a batch of six production aircraft, named Southampton, from Supermarine.
-This order was directly from the drawing board, an unusual arrangement that showed substantial confidence in the design.
+The Southampton's origins can be traced to an earlier experimental aircraft designed by R.J.
+Mitchell at Supermarine, the Swan, which made its maiden flight on 25 March 1924.
+During this time, the Royal Air Force (RAF) was close to giving up on the procurement of effective large flying boats, having been disappointed by types such as the Felixstowe F.5.
+Having been impressed by the Swan's performance during trials at RAF Felixstowe, the British Air Ministry generated Specification R.18/24 and ordered a batch of six production Southamptons from Supermarine.
+Unusually, a prototype was never built and tested, an indication of the Air Ministry's confidence in Mitchell's design.

-Supermarine's design team on the Southampton was headed by the aeronautical engineer R. J. Mitchell, better known as the designer of the later Spitfire.
-As the Swan had acted in effect as a prototype, the development time was relatively compact.
-Simplicity was a key philosophy practised by the design team, leading to the elimination of tradition cross-bracing wires between the wings.
-Despite this, traditional manufacturing practices of the era were often spurned in favour of new approaches, such as the deliberate avoidance of integrating the lower wing with the fuselage to leave the decking and inner wing section free to be independently worked upon.
+The development time was relatively compact.
+Simplicity was a key philosophy practised by Mitchell and his design team, an example with the Southampton being the avoidance of the traditional use of cross-bracing wires between the wings.
+Traditional manufacturing practices of the era were spurned in favour of new approaches, such as the deliberate avoidance of integrating the lower wing with the fuselage to leave the decking and inner wing section free to be independently worked upon.